 C: AGRICULTURAL AREAS

 Status Quo Future Development Framework

 Urban Agriculture

 A substantial grazing camp system (F1) is located east of the urban area although usage thereof as the future hinterland is becoming immanent.

 The Pistorius Rust Smallholdings (R7), comprising of 12 plots are located west of Parys and are included in the TPS boundaries.
 Although small farm portions (of similar dimensions as the neighbouring smallholdings) are situated opposite the Parys/Vredefort Road, they are not included in the TPS boundaries.
-The properties are directly associated with the Island 13 wildlife estate on "Groot Eiland". on to accommodate new developments and access roads A1: Access to the Parys/ Sasolburg road (through the exiting grazing camp system, F1) to accommodate long term developments further northeast, also allowing for longer term industrial development,
+The properties are directly associated with the Island 13 wildlife estate on "Groot Eiland".

+A1: Access to the Parys/ Sasolburg road (through the exiting grazing camp system, F1) to accommodate long term developments further northeast, also allowing for longer term industrial development, linking with a major collector road in Tumahole (A2) providing access to Mandela, Lusaka & Sisulu precincts and long term residential developments, further eastward (R10).
-Status Quo Future Development Framework